healpy/healpy/README.rst

    $ python setup.py install --install-lib=~/Softs/Python

-will install it in ~/Softs/Python, which you need to put into your ``PYTHONPATH``.
+will install it in ``~/Softs/Python``, which you need to put into your ``PYTHONPATH``.

 **Note:**
-  With python >=2.6, you can install package in a user specific directory with::
+  With Python >= 2.6, you can install package in a user specific directory with::

     $ python setup.py install --user